 7. Embellished Cape

-You’ll also find capes with embellishments such as sequins and Swarovksi crystals.
-They’re the perfect types of capes that you wear on special occasions.
+You’ll also find capes with embellishments such as sequins and Swarovski crystals.
+They’re the perfect type of cape that you wear on special occasions.
 Some brides are also beginning to include a cape in their wedding attire.